Grace Muliisa

-Grace B. Muliisa (born c.
-1975), is a Ugandan banker and corporate executive, who in August 2021, was appointed as the managing director and chief executive officer of Ecobank Uganda Limited, a commercial bank in the country.
-Prior to that, she was the Head Personal and Business Banking at Stanbic Bank Uganda Limited, the largest commercial bank in Uganda by assets.
+Grace B. Muliisa, is a Ugandan banker and corporate executive, who in August 2021, was appointed as the managing director and chief executive officer of Ecobank Uganda Limited, a commercial bank in the country.
+Prior to that, she was the head of Personal and Business Banking at Stanbic Bank Uganda Limited, the largest commercial bank in Uganda by assets.

 Background and education

 She attended local primary and secondary schools, before being admitted to Makerere University, Uganda's largest and oldest public university.
 She graduated with a Bachelor of Arts in Social Sciences degree from there, in 1998.
 Her second degree, a combined Chartered Banker MBA was awarded in 2018, by Bangor Business School, in Bangor, Wales, in the United Kingdom.